cgoern/ui-expansion/src/components/ui-expansion-panel/readme.md

 ### `collapse() => Promise<void>`

-Collapses the panel to hide the content.
+Collapses the panel to hide the details.
 This method updates the CSS custom property for the expanded height to 0px, schedules an animation frame to apply the height change, and sets the expanded property to false.